ACLS Certification - Official Site | Powered by CPR.com

 Einthoven’s Triangle

-To understand conduction through the heart and how these tracings occur on our ECG paper, let’s talk about Einthoven’s P wave.
-Let’s look at Einthoven’s triangle first.
+Whether you’re working through ACLS certification online or brushing up in a classroom setting, understanding conduction through the heart and how these tracings occur on our ECG paper is essential.
+Let’s talk about Einthoven’s P wave and examine Einthoven’s triangle first.

 Diagram of Einthoven’s triangle.